Browse films

 As a filmmaker, I have the need and commitment to tell stories that allow the audience to discover realities that offer a new perspective or even a way out of societal issues.
 I seek specific stories that establish a critical dialogue based on human relationships and the universal values that govern them.
 Driven by this interest I began an investigation in 2021 about the agave, the mystical plant that protects its heart with sharp, thorn-filled leaves, and the Jimador, the farmer responsible for harvesting it with a tool that seems almost medieval, as sharp as it is dangerous: the Coa.

-Category: Short Doc.
+Category: Short Doc, Award Winner.

 Themes: Agriculture, Identity, Mexican Culture.